 Ancient Mycenae – Museum

-The artefacts recovered from the various grave sites show the Mycenaean people to have indeed been “rich in gold”, as Homer observed in his Iliad.
-There was a famous gold funeral mask uncovered at one of the grave circles, initially thought to belong to Agamemnon, however, this theory was later disproved.
+The artefacts recovered from the various gravesites show the Mycenaean people to have indeed been “rich in gold”, as Homer observed in his Iliad.
+A famous gold funeral mask was uncovered at one of the grave circles.
+It was initially thought to belong to Agamemnon, however, this theory was later disproved.
 Even so, the artefact is still known as the Mask of Agamemnon and is on display at the National Archaeological Museum in Athens.
 Below are a few of the other objects on display in the museum at Mycenae.

 The Treasury of Atreus

-The tholos, or ‘beehive’ tomb named the “Treasury of Atreus” or the “Tomb of Agamemnon” is a short walk down the hill from the main citadel, and is said to be one of the most amazing monuments of Mycenaean architecture.
+Said to be one of the most amazing monuments of Mycenean architecture, the tholos, or ‘beehive’ tomb is named the “Treasury of Atreus” or the “Tomb of Agamemnon”.
+It is a short walk down the hill from the main citadel.

 When we visited this site 38 years ago, we were on a tour, with a tour guide.
-As is their way, the tour guide stops the group outside the entrance and explains the significance of what the group is about to see, and what the possible functions for this site were.
-Sometimes it takes the guide a little longer to explain the story than the attention span of a 9-year-old can wait.
+As is their way, the tour guide stopped the group outside the entrance to explain its significance.
+Talking through the possible functions for this site, the guide was taking a little longer than the available attention span of a 9-year-old.
 I started standing on some stones, and oops, one was wobbling and I fell off it.
 Our tour guide made a joke that the stone had been on that path for centuries, undisturbed until now…..

 Further information

-Allow yourself about two hours to wander around the site and the museum at ancient Mycenae, to appreciate the achievements of the Mycenaean people, and to be amazed.
+I recommend about two hours to wander around the site and the museum at ancient Mycenae.
+This will give you enough time to appreciate the achievements of the Mycenaean people and to be amazed.

 Here is the link to the site for further information on admission costs and opening hours: Mycenae